 Slight resemblance to : Monk's-hood (Aconitum napellus) (leaves only).

-Ragweed has separate male and female flowers; the male flowers are much more prominent than the female ones which are tucked in the leaf axil, whereas the male flowers are clustered underneath a bract which acts as an umbrella.
+Ragweed has separate male and female flowers; the male flowers are much more prominent than the female ones which are tucked in the leaf axil, whereas the male flowers are clustered beneath a bract which acts as an umbrella (but protection from sun or rain or both your Author knows not).

 Unusually, the flowers are held upside down within a cap-shaped bract.
 There are no ray florets, only disc florets, but unusually the disc florets have a yellow tubular skirt which hangs down, the skirt having five narrow yellow 'filaments' dangling from the periphery.
 In some ways the stringy 'filaments' might resemble Fringe Cups (Tellima grandiflora) which belongs to the Rose Family (Rosaceae), but there the 'filaments' are multiply bifurcated.